oerc-music/meld-testing-ssi3/Notes/MELD-sustainability-issues-observed.md

 ### Monoliths

-Monoliths can be a big source of confusion, as it can be difficult to tell which partys of an application are connected to which functionality, especially when built using an unfamiliar run-time environment.
+Monoliths can be a big source of confusion, as it can be difficult to tell which parts of an application are connected to which functionality, especially when built using an unfamiliar run-time environment.

 Example: selectable-score app built with MELD built with NodeJS / React / Redux

 Very simple, minimal, incremental examples can help new developers to see how the pieces fit together, and provide a useful basis for tutorial materials.

 NOTE: this need not require much additional effort:  if an application is built incrementally, keep copies of each runnable version, especially early in the development process.

+### Application architecture

+(Affect of architecture design choices on testability.)

+(Possible recommendation: expose more through network interface?)

 ### Technical debt